-You can then serve the pancakes right away, or chill in the refrigerator for about 1 hour!
+You can then serve the pancakes right away or chill them in the refrigerator for about 1 hour!

-- Can I make this recipe gluten-free?
-Yes, simply replace the all-purpose flour for your favorite 1:1 gluten-free flour mix.
+Yes, simply replace the all-purpose flour with your favorite 1:1 gluten-free flour mix.

 I hope you are going to love these Tiramisu-inspired pancakes!
 They are super moist (thanks to the espresso dip!), not too sweet, and packed with coffee, vanilla, and chocolate flavors!

-- 2 tablespoon coconut yogurt or other thick vegan yogurt
+- 2 tbsp coconut yogurt or other thick vegan yogurt

 - In a small bowl, combine the vegan pastry cream and the coconut yogurt until smooth.
 Set aside.